+Overall grade: 53.5 / 105

 Question 1

+Grading: 2/10. -5 for not presenting descriptive statistics stratified by bilirubin levels. – 2 for not using Kaplan-Meier methods and presenting descriptives (boxplots etc) that do not use KM. -1 for not noting that there was missingness in sex data.

 Methods: Since the analysis is interested in the association between death and age, sex and serum bilirubin, the data was first summarized by looking at all of the data.
 However, since we are specifically interested in death and serum bilirubin, summary data was conducted more thoroughly looking at serum bilirubin levels.